WordPress Plugin Conflicts: Your Ultimate Guide to Preventing Them, Identifying Them, and Resolving Them

 5. Make Sure Your Plugins Will Continue to be Supported

 Don’t take a chance on a plugin if you’ve never heard of it before.
 Maybe if there’s a recommendation from a friend or another trusted source, then you might be safe.
 Make sure there are enough reviews and recent updates, too.
 You will run across a lot of abandoned plugins on the repo, and that has led to thousands (if not millions) of WordPress plugin conflicts.

 If you don’t know the developer will keep the plugin updated for a reasonable amount of time, it’s probably a good idea to steer clear.

-Additionally, it’s a good idea to go do a plugin audit every now and again to make sure that none what you have installed are out-of-date.
+Additionally, it’s a good idea to go do a plugin audit every now and again to make sure that none of what you have installed is out-of-date.
 If they are, it’s time to do some research to find a replacement before conflicts start to happen.
 And they will.

 Identifying Plugin Conflicts

 Okay, so you have a conflict come up despite taking every preventative measure you could.
 It happens, and it’s terrible.
 But it’s not the end of the world.
 You just gotta stay calm to get all your upside downs turned right side up again.

 I know it sounds counter-intuitive, but you really can use some plugins to sniff out issues that may have arisen.